federicociner/aibnb/README.md

 ## Abstract

-Airbnb is an online platform that enablespeople to lease or rent properties for shor-term stays.
 Our goal in this project was to make use of historical Airbnb listings data, as well as user review sentiment data, to provide point-in-time rental price predictions for large metropolitan areas and major cities.
-We aim to use sentiment analysis and gradient boosted regression trees with the XGBoost algorithm to generate these predictions and share them with users via a web-based visualization tool.
+We aimed to use sentiment analysis and gradient boosted regression trees with the XGBoost algorithm to generate these predictions and share them with users via a web-based visualization tool.

 ## Description